apkessler/ME218D-JPL/README.md

 ## Repository Structure
 ###PC Interface GUI
 Files in this folder are the PC end of the pressure sensor interface.
-The microcontroller will send data over a data channel (for now, UART), and the PC interface will interpret and plot this data in real time.
+The microcontroller sends data over a data channel (for now, UART), and the PC interface will interpret and plot this data in real time.
 The GUI is written in the Processing language, available for free at [http://processing.org](http://processing.org/ "Processing").
 To run the GUI from source, you will also need the ControlP5 library, available [here](http://www.sojamo.de/libraries/controlP5/).

+You will also need the FTDI drivers, found [here](http://www.ftdichip.com/Drivers/VCP.htm) in order to communicate with the UART device as a virtual COM port.

+Precompiled executables for Windows, Mac OS X, and Linux (32-bit) are available in individual subdirectories.

 ###Microcontroller Code

-Code for the microcontroller on the wheel goes in here.

-###Mechanical Design

-Files related to mechanical design go in here.

-###Documentation
-Generic documentation for the project as a whole goes in here.
-Documentation specific to the microcontroller code or mechanical design should be put in the respective folder.

-###Other
-Feel free to make a new folder for files that don't fit into any of the above categories.
+This folder contains the source code for the program running on the PIC that is at the center of the wheel.